yungyuc/ynote/nsd/10cpppy/cpppy.rst

 Inviscid Burgers Equation
 +++++++++++++++++++++++++

-The second example is a non-linear equation:
+The second example is a non-linear equation (the inviscid Burgers equation):

 .. math::

   \frac{\partial u}{\partial t} + u \frac{\partial u}{\partial x} = 0

-The wave propagates in a way that is not predictable.
+The initial condition is still a sinusoidal wave.
+But unlike the linear equation, with the inviscid Burgers equation, the non-linear wave propagates in a very different way.

 .. literalinclude:: code/01_burgers.py
   :language: python
   :linenos:
   :start-after: # [begin example]
   :end-before: # [end example]

+The full example code is in :ref:`01_burgers.py <nsd-cpppy-example-burgers>`.
+The plotted results are:

 .. figure:: image/01_burgers.png
   :align: center